LauraTerry/lauraterry.github.io/README.md

 # lauraterry.github.io
-This is my first test of a io page through github. might add jekyll themeing, idk
+This is my first test of a io page through github!